bo-rc/cs241/The-Linux-Programming-Interface.md

 ### Handling errors from library functions
 Library functions could use `perror()`, `strerror` and `errno` or not.
 * check `man` page.

+## 3.5 Notes on the example programs in this book

+## 3.6 Portability Issues
+Most of the standard system data types have names ending in `_t`.
+Many of them are declared in the header file `<sys/types.h>`, although a few are defined in other header files.